metomi/rose/sphinx/glossary.rst

       * :term:`run directory`

    Rose suite
-      A Rose suite is a :term:`cylc suite` which also contains a ``rose-suite.conf`` file and optionally :term:`Rose apps<Rose app>`, :term:`metadata` and/or other Rose components.
+      A Rose suite is a :term:`Cylc suite` which also contains a ``rose-suite.conf`` file and optionally :term:`Rose apps<Rose app>`, :term:`metadata` and/or other Rose components.

    graph
-      The graph of a :term:`suite<cylc suite>` refers to the :term:`graph strings<graph string>` contained within the
+      The graph of a :term:`suite<Cylc suite>` refers to the :term:`graph strings<graph string>` contained within the
       ``[scheduling][dependencies]`` section.
 For example the following is, collectively, a graph: